Tail-Database/tail-database-terraform/README.md

 ### R2

 R2 buckets are created for each environment (e.g. testnet/mainnet).
 The buckets store all asset token data that is displayed on the website.
+There are also buckets for storing the UI code.

 ### Workers